How To Buy Litecoin In Canada

 Branding: Of all cryptocurrency projects looking to challenge Bitcoin for the number one spot, Litecoin and the members of its non-profit foundation are working hard to increase the adoption of cryptocurrency and promoting Litecoin as the gateway.
 Top Litecoin Foundation currently has marketing and promotions deals in place with big brands like the National Football League’s Miami Dolphins and the Ultimate Fighting Championship are sponsored by The Litecoin Foundation.
 Both sports brands target the same young male audience interested in both sports and digital currencies.
 Litecoin is not only viable from a technical or financial standpoint, the project is run by people who really care about pushing cryptocurrency forward in society.

 Cheaper Price: With Bitcoin’s price hovering between $5,000 and $10,000 at any given time, the perception is that getting involved with the world’s leading cryptocurrency is an expensive proposition.
 Many crypto enthusiasts new to altcoins prefer to own many coins at a lower price over owning a single Bitcoin worth five figures.
 Many novice investors enjoy the feeling of owning a higher quantity of a given asset regardless of circulation or fundamentals.

 How to Buy Litecoin In Canada

 Buying Litecoin in Canada is the same whether you are using a cryptocurrency exchange in Toronto or a cryptocurrency exchange in Vancouver.
 Netcoins serves investors in both markets.
 Users have the option to deposit Canadian dollars via e-transfer, an online bill payment or a bank wire transfer.
-They can also deposit existing cryptocurrency holdings and trade them in exchange for Litecoin.
+They can also deposit existing cryptocurrency holdings and sell them on Netcoins.